doogie2301/pinup-popper-browser/README.md

 The Info, Help, and Playfield menu options can be enabled/disabled individually.

-### media.useThumbs
+#### media.useThumbs

 Indicates whether to use the thumbnail images created by Pinup Popper for display.
-Turning this off will load the full original
+Turning this off will load the full sized Wheel media, which may slow the load time and browser responsiveness, but will not require the games to have been viewed in the Pinup Popper menu first.

+#### media.cacheInMinutes

+The number of minutes the browser should cache the media files.

+#### media.playfieldRotation

+Indicates whether Playfield media is rotated or not.

 ## Links